peasy/Peasy.NET-Samples/README.md

 The MVC project uses dynamic dependency injection to create business services and data proxies that will be injected into the MVC controllers.
 To configure the MVC project to consume Entity Framework data proxies, open the [DependencyInjection.config](https://github.com/peasy/Samples/blob/master/Orders.com.Web.MVC/DependencyInjection.config) file.

 Notice that there are three configuration sections for data proxies; Entity Framework, HTTP, and In-Memory, respectively.
-Simply ensure that the Entity Framework section is uncommented and the others are commented out.
+Simply ensure that the ```Entity Framework Data Proxies``` section is uncommented and the others are commented out.

 Before running the application, be sure to [setup SQL Server](https://github.com/peasy/Samples#sql-server-setup) after changing the configuration.